owentechnologist/roach-battleship/README.md

 It could be an interesting challenge for the curious to enhance the battle_bot logic to make it smarter.
 Have fun!

-## The default vectorization uses 105 elements/dimensions, there is an optional second table and strategy for the vector embeddings that reduces their size from 105 to 11 dimensions.
-This embedding model is very different in its behavior which can illustrate the importance of good training and careful selection of the optimal model for a particular task.
+## NB: The default vectorization uses 105 elements/dimensions, there are optional additional table and strategies for the vector embeddings that reduces their size from 105 to 11, or 21 dimensions.
+These embedding models are very different in their behavior which can illustrate the importance of good training and careful selection of the optimal model for a particular task.

-## Web-Based UI: Play Vector Battleship in your browser

-A single-file web interface using the Bottle framework provides visual feedback with color-coded heat maps showing how close you are to finding ships.

 ### Setup and Run